martinjolif/molecules-clustering/molecules-generation/README.md

 # molecules-generation
 Research Project - Mines Nancy

-The objective of this part of the project is to do a state of the art of molecules generation methods and to compare different methods.
+The objective of this part of the project is to do a state of the art of molecules generation methods and to compare these different methods.

 I focus my research on two methods : GAN and diffsuion process.
 To compare the results of the methods, I always used method trained on the same QM9 dataset.